truera/trulens/docs/trulens_eval/evaluation/feedback_functions/anatomy.md

 - **Argument specification** -- The next line, `on_input_output`, specifies how the `language_match` arguments are to be determined from an app record or app definition.
-The general form of this specification is done using `on` but several shorthands are provided. `on_input_output` states that the first two argument to `relevance` (`prompt` and `response`) are to be the main app input and the main output, respectively.
+The general form of this specification is done using `on` but several shorthands are provided.
+For example, `on_input_output` states that the first two argument to `relevance` (`prompt` and `response`) are to be the main app input and the main output, respectively.